kanak032/Click-Through-Rate-Prediction/README.md

   - Area Income ($)
   - Daily Internet Usage (minutes)

-- Model Selection: Users can select one of four machine learning models (Logistic Regression, Random Forest, XGBoost, or LightGBM) for the prediction.
+- Model Selection: Users can select one of the machine learning models (Logistic Regression, Random Forest, XGBoost) for the prediction.

 - Prediction Output: Based on the selected model, the app will predict whether the user is likely to click on the ad or not.